pyfar/gallery/docs/contribute/packages/style_design.rst

 * have a single clear purpose and a functionality limited to that purpose.
 Conditional parameters are fine in some cases but are an indicator that a function or class does not have a clear purpose.
 Conditional parameters are

-  - parameters that are obsolete if another parameter is provided
+  - parameters that are obsolete if another parameter is provided,
-  - parameters that are necessary only if another parameter is provided
+  - parameters that are necessary only if another parameter is provided,
-  - parameters that must have a specific value depending on other parameters
+  - parameters that must have a specific value depending on other parameters.

 * be split into multiple functions or classes if the functionality is not well limited.
 * contain documentation for all input and output parameters.